 “[T]here is reason to question the balance struck by the legislature between various competing interests.
 For example, given the general disfavor of forfeiture statutes, the wisdom of vesting the right to possession of a forfeited vehicle in the law enforcement agency responsible for the arrest of a defendant and the forfeiture of a defendant‘s vehicle is not immediately evident.
 See Minn.
 Stat. §§ 169A.63, subds.
 1(b), 2, and 3 (2008).
 But such issues are for the legislature to address, not this court.“

-This issue was referenced in a recent article in the Star Tribune newspaper, Crime fighters gone rogue, where a leader of the Minnesota Gang Strike Force explained in relation to financial stress due to underfunding form the legislature, he:
+This issue was referenced in a recent article in the Star Tribune newspaper, Crime fighters gone rogue, where a leader of the Minnesota Gang Strike Force explained in relation to financial stress due to underfunding from the legislature, he:

 “… turned in 2003 to the only major source of cash he could find: money seized from suspected drug dealers, gang members and other targets.
 Over the next two years, Ryan told state examiners, his unit survived on virtually nothing else.